23

 - 156 bhp

 The above picture shows Stirling Moss driving the 1956 Endurance car at Nassau Speed Week in 1956 (nice to know Stirling Moss drove a 100-Six!).
-It appears that he may have been just testing the car or driving in a minor event as he is not listed as driving the Healey in either the Governor`s Race or the Nassau Trophy, the latter of which he won driving a Maserati 300S.
+It appears that he was just testing the car as in the programme it is listed as Number 11 `Practice`.
+He won the Nassau Trophy, but was driving a Maserati 300S.

 The above car was driven by Carroll Shelby, Roy Jackson-Moore and Donald Healey at Bonneville in 1956 when the car set many International Class D endurance records.
 (The car was Healey Blue and White in colour) The record setting was used to promote the new 100-Six introduced later in that same year.